rappasoft/laravel-livewire-tables/docs/start/rendering.md

 ## Using sub-folders

-If your component does not live in `App\Http\Livewire`, you can specify a different sub-folder.
-For example if your component lives in `App\Http\Livewire\Backend\Users` you would use the following:
+If your component does not live in `App\Livewire`, you can specify a different sub-folder.
+For example if your component lives in `App\Livewire\Backend\Users` you would use the following:

 ```html
 <livewire:backend.users.users-table />